comanlab/.github/CONTRIBUTING.md

 ## Our development process

-Start Your Lab uses [GitHub](https://github.com/startyourlab) repositories as its sources of truth.
-The active team will be working directly there.
-All repository changes will be, and have been, public from the beginning.
+CiCL uses [GitHub](https://github.com/comanlab) repositories as its sources of truth.
+The active lab members will be working directly there.

 ### Reporting new issues